 How to Soothe Anxiety

-In other words, if you’re feeling anxious, you’re not alone.
+If you’re feeling anxious, you’re not alone.

-This article will teach you how to:
+This article will help you:

-- Understand the physiological basis of anxiety
+- Understand the physiological roots of anxiety

-- Recognize how anxious thoughts feed emotions
+- See how thoughts and emotions feed one another

-- Soothe the sensations of anxiety
+- Soothe the body’s sensations and calm the mind

 Anxiety: